Course Payment Options

 Option 2 – Payment Plan

-If making payments more manageable is your priority, why not take advantage of our interest free payment plan.
-Direct Debit gives you the flexibility to pay weekly, fortnightly or monthly with payments transferred automatically from your nominated account.
-Niche has an installment payment arrangement drawn over the duration of each course.
-Students choosing this option are required to complete a Direct Debit or Credit Card Authorisation through our Direct Debit Agent (Ezidebit).
+If making payments more manageable is your priority, why not take advantage of payment plan option?
+Direct Debit gives you the flexibility to make weekly payments which are automatically deducted from your nominated bank account.
+Niche has an instalment payment arrangement drawn over the duration of each course.
+Students choosing this option are required to complete a Direct Debit or Credit Card Authorisation through our Direct Debit Agent (Debit-Success).

 - Students using the payment plan option will be issued their qualification once fees have been paid in full